fadliarif08/machine-failures-analysis/README.md

-# maintenance-predictions
+# machine failure's analysis
-Data Science project using Python.
-Analyze factor that caused machine failure.
-Later on, build and compared several machine learning model (SVM, Logistic Regression, and KNN) to predict whether or not the machine will failure at certain condition.
+Data science project using Python.
+Analyze the factor and condition that caused the product to failures.
+Later on, build and compared several machine learning model (SVM, Logistic Regression, KNN, Decision Tree) to predict whether or not the machine will failure at certain condition.

 Dataset